 Mark your ballot, and then follow the instructions included with your ballot to return it in the postage-paid return envelope.
 It is vital that you utilize the return envelope supplied by the county auditor.

-Mail your ballot so that it is postmarked by Monday, June 1
+Mail your ballot so that it is postmarked on or before Monday, November 2

-Hand deliver your ballot during business hours or any time up until 9 p.m. on Election Day June 2, to your County Auditor
+Hand deliver your ballot to your county auditor during business hours or any time up until 9:00 p.m. on Election Day November 3,

 Surrender your absentee ballot at your precinct polling place on Election Day and vote a regular ballot